andresilvapimentel/Gotcha-GPT/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13769907.svg)](https://doi.org/10.5281/zenodo.13769907)

 Gotcha GPT ensures the integrity of academic writing in universities and publishing houses due to advances in Artificial Intelligence (AI).
-It discriminates AI- and human-generated english manuscripts.
+It discriminates AI- and human-generated manuscripts (English and Portuguese).

 Gotcha GPT is a code to dicriminate AI- and human-generated english manuscripts by using classifier models (Decision trees, Extra Trees, Random Forest, and AdaBoost).